 Ingredients for Homemade Zucchini Chips

-These zucchini chips are the best simple snack if you don't want to buy too many ingredients.
-All you really need is zucchini and then use whatever spices are in your pantry!
+These zucchini chips are a great, simple snack if you don't want to buy too many ingredients.
+All you really need is zucchini, then use whatever spices are in your pantry!

-- Fresh Zucchini: Look for a medium-sized zucchini for this recipe, you are going to make rounds with it.
+- Fresh Zucchini: Look for a medium-sized zucchini for this recipe; you are going to make rounds with it.
 Zucchini can be replaced with other summer squash (crookneck, yellow straight neck, chayote, but not pattypan because it will be hard to get even slices) for a very similar chip.
 You can make these chips with yellow or green zucchini.
+A large zucchini will have more liquid or water content and take longer to dry out.
+I like to use the small and medium ones.

-- Oil: I like to use olive oil, however, you could also use grapeseed oil, sunflower oil, or canola oil.
-You only need a little or else the chips don't dry as well.
+- Oil: I like to use olive oil; however, you could also use grapeseed oil, sunflower oil, or canola oil in a pinch.
+You only need a little, or else the chips don't dry as well.

-- Sea Salt: I like to only cook with pure fine sea salt because there's no extra processing, it's just dried and it's high in minerals.
+- Sea Salt: I like to only cook with pure fine sea salt because it's not extra processed, it's just dried, and it's high in minerals.
 You can also use the same amount of regular salt if you don't have sea salt.

-- Optional - Other spices: Fresh garlic, or garlic powder, onion powder, chilli powder, Italian seasoning, black pepper, red pepper flakes or sesame seeds.
+- Optional - Other spices: You get to choose what flavor of zucchini chips to make: fresh garlic, or garlic powder, onion powder, chilli powder, Italian seasoning, black pepper, red pepper flakes or sesame seeds.

 Zucchini is low in carbohydrates and high in nutrition.
-This green summer sqaush is an antioxidant.
-Antioxidants combat the exposure to free radicals, that we encounter in the environment, products, and some foods even daily.
-It is a good source of vitamins C, A, potassium, calcium, iron, magnesium.
+This green summer squash is an antioxidant.
+Antioxidants combat the exposure to free radicals that we encounter in the environment, products, and some foods, even daily.
+Zucchini is a good source of vitamins C, A, potassium, calcium, iron, and magnesium.

 Dehydrators

-For this recipe you need a dehydrator, if you don't have one see the FAQ section below to make zucchini chips in the oven.
+For this recipe, you need a dehydrator.
+If you don't have a dehydrator, see the FAQ section below to make zucchini chips in the oven.

-I like to use an Excalibur dehydrator, see what it looks like here.
-It is square, it contains a big powerful fan which I believe is why is faster and more efficient than other dehydrators.
+I like to use an Excalibur dehydrator.
+It is square, it contains a big, powerful fan which I believe is why is faster and more efficient than other dehydrators.

 When buying a dehydrator, look for one that goes from 105 degrees Fahrenheit on the lowest setting to 165 degrees Fahrenheit on the highest setting.
 This will be good to dehydrate anything from yogurt, fruit, or fruit roll-ups, vegetables, and meat.